srobo/team-emails/SR2024/2023-10-05-kickstart-details.md

 Hello there!

+We're pleased to announce further details for Kickstart and open signups for Tech Days throughout SR2024.

 ## Kickstart

-As you already know, [Kickstart][kickstart] is Saturday 21st October.
+As you already know, [Kickstart][kickstart] is on Saturday 21st October and is fully remote.

 The presentation, which will be [livestreamed][livestream], will start at 10am UK time and last for approximately an hour.
 This will explain this